-Based on our experience, complications from use of our r-SNM System may include infection, pain at site, lead migration or fracture, and the body's rejection of the implant.
+Based on our experience, complications from use of our SNM systems may include infection, pain at site, lead migration or fracture, and the body's rejection of the implant.
 Complications of the use of Bulkamid include temporary pain, delayed urination, painful urination, and/or urinary tract infections.
 If unanticipated side-effects result from the use of our products, we could be subject to liability and our device would not be widely adopted.
 Long-term use may result in unanticipated complications, even after the device is removed.
-Additionally, while the INS battery for our r-SNM System is designed to last approximately 15 years, we have not tested the battery in an actual implant in the body for that period and the battery may not last that long under normal or atypical use conditions.
-If implants in people reveal that our battery fails before its designed 15-year life, physicians and patients may lose confidence in our r-SNM System, which may materially harm our reputation and our business.
+Additionally, while the INS batteries for our SNM systems are designed to last approximately 15 to 20 years, we have not tested the battery in an actual implant in the body for that period and the battery may not last that long under normal or atypical use conditions.
+If implants in people reveal that our battery fails before its designed life, physicians and patients may lose confidence in our SNM systems, which may materially harm our reputation and our business.